-If you or a loved one has been bit by a dog in Florida, it’s important to contact an attorney immediately to learn more about your legal options.
-Fill out our free, no obligation case review form today to contact our Orlando dog bite attorneys today.
+If you or a loved one has been bitten by a dog, it’s important to contact an attorney immediately to learn more about your legal options.
+In addition to dog bite lawsuits, our attorneys are experienced in other practice areas, including medical malpractice, car accidents, and more.
+Fill out our free, no obligation case review form today to learn how our attorneys may be able to help.

 Even if the dog’s owner does not have coverage, the injured party can still bring a legal claim against the owner to collect compensation for their losses.